-Prosecutors: Roof headed to Tennessee after church shootings
+Officials: Roof headed to Tenn. after church shootings

 Charleston, S.C. — Federal prosecutors say that the man charged in the Charleston church shootings used the internet to scope out Emanuel AME church and was trying get away to Nashville, Tennessee, when he was arrested.